nrw-digital/week-notes/en/updates/_posts/2023-10-13-week-notes.md

 The little three line icon which denotes a menu on virtually all websites is called the hamburger and is forty two years old.

-Read more about the history of the hamburger.
+Read more about the [history of the hamburger]( https://www.invisionapp.com/inside-design/an-oral-history-of-the-hamburger-icon-from-the-people-who-were-there/) .

 ## Weekend wellbeing...